Gapva/ChPacker/README.md

 the file structure for the character must follow [this formatting guide](https://mk3ds.com/index.php?title=Character_Pack).
 Keep in mind that `.chpack`s *cannot* and *should not* contain subfolders, so all of your files should be directly in the root of the file structure.

+# Installation
+Read all the above?
+You can install ChPacker by heading over to the [Releases](https://github.com/Gapva/ChPacker/releases/latest) tab and downloading the file for your operating system (currently, only Windows is supported)